Develop an audio-enabled chat app

 -

-Find the comment Initialize the project client, add the following code to connect to your Azure AI Foundry project using the Azure credentials you are currently signed in with:
+Find the comment Initialize the project client and add the following code to connect to your Azure AI Foundry project:

-# Initialize the project client project_client = AIProjectClient( credential=DefaultAzureCredential( exclude_environment_credential=True, exclude_managed_identity_credential=True ), endpoint=project_connection, )
+# Initialize the project client project_client = AIProjectClient( credential=DefaultAzureCredential( exclude_environment_credential=True, exclude_managed_identity_credential=True ), endpoint=project_endpoint, )

 -